The love was never generic. It was aimed at you by name.

 Verse 17 continues:

 Christ's work is "atonement for the sins of the people" — not the sins of all humanity, but of "the people" — a defined, covenantal group.
-This is consistent with the Old Testament pattern where the high priest made atonement for Israel, not for all nations indiscriminately.
+This is the same scope Jesus describes in John 10:15: "I lay down my life for the sheep."
+Not for all creatures, but for His sheep.

 The Author's Precise Theology

-If the author believed Christ died for every human without exception, why would he say Christ helps "Abraham's offspring" (a specific people), not angels?
+If the author believed Christ died for every human without exception, why would he say Christ helps "Abraham's descendants" (a specific people), not angels?
 Why speak of "bringing many sons to glory" (a limited number) rather than all humans?
 Why emphasize the solidarity between Jesus and "his brothers" (a family, not the whole human race)?
 The language of Hebrews 2 is deliberately particular, not universal.

 The Interpretive Error: Reading "For" as Spatial Rather Than Relational